OregonStateMarsRover/RoverFirmware/bogie/BUGS.md

 CURRENT BUGS:
 --------------------
 * Bogie controller address is hard-coded as a macro in BogieController.c.
 There should be a non-volatile way of setting the address of each bogie controller so code doesn't have to be customized for each one.
-* Can't tell direction of magnetic encoder
+* Can't tell direction of magnetic encoder - encoder is too glitchy

 TO BE TESTED:
 -------------------